dhrits/foodie-talk/README.md

 ## Task 4: Building a quick end to end prototype

-A prototype application is included at [Foodie-Talk](https://huggingface.co/spaces/deman539/foodie-talk) (Please note that I may disable this application because it costs a lot to keep the huggingface inference endpoints and Qdrant Cloud subscription ongoing).
+A prototype application is included at [Foodie-Talk](https://huggingface.co/spaces/deman539/foodie-talk) (Please note that **I may disable this application because it costs a lot to keep the huggingface inference endpoints and Qdrant Cloud subscription ongoing.
+Please message me to re-enable it**).

 ## Task 5: Creating a Golden Test Data Set